 The a la carte menu is equally as impressive, whether you’re in the mood for some spanner crab with a crème fraiche, sorrel, grapefruit and walnuts or a smoked duck breast with prune, edamame, turnip and wakame, the menu is sure to have you salivating before the waiter takes your drink order.

 So next time you’re in the mood for something incredibly delicious, inventive and gorgeous, make sure you try Thomson’s Reserve.
 Another bonus is that if you’ve eaten yourself into a food coma, you can just spend the night in the hotel.
 Problem solved.

 Words by Georgia Casey

-Keeping the G&G up to date requires a lot of double lattes, so we occasionally need to give out some sponsored love.
-But rest assured that we only work with businesses that we think are nifty, as the sponsor for this post is!
+Keeping the G&G up to date with all the latest tasty tidbits requires a lot of double lattes and espresso martinis, so we occasionally need to give out some sponsored love.
+But rest assured that we only work with businesses that we think are really nifty, as the sponsor for this post is!